Team-BHP > The Indian Car Scene

 In premium hatchback segment, Jazz has the biggest boot space, bigger than Baleno and Altroz as per the excel shared by OP

-sanchari is offline (1) Thanks
+sanchari is online now (1) Thanks

 Old 2nd February 2021, 13:53 #13